Local Invariant Structures in the Dynamics of Capillary Water Jet: Hyperbolic Invariant Submanifods

 To begin with, we fix some large $s_0 \gg 1$.
-Then Proposition~\ref{Exp_Contraction} guarantees that $f\mapsto \mathscr{A}(\xS_\st(f);0)$ is at least a $C^1$ mapping and that $M_\st$ is a $C^1$ submanifold of $H^{s_0}$.
-In order to improve the regularity and the Sobolev topology, let us replace $s_0$ by a larger index $\tilde{s}_0 := s_0 + 5k/2$ where $k\in\xN_+$ is an arbitrary integer.
-In this way, the truncations $\varepsilon_0$ in~\eqref{EQ_Red_Ext} and $\varepsilon,\varepsilon'$ in~\eqref{eq-smfd:SolMap} have to be replaced by smaller ones synchronously.
-By repeating the argument above, we can find a new solution map $\tilde{\xS}_\st$, which coincides with the previous one above at least for small $f\in E_\st$ due to the uniqueness in Proposition~\ref{Exp_Contraction}.
-In what follows, we will extend the regularity of $\tilde{\xS}_\st$ to $\xS_\st$ through the flow map of equation~\eqref{EQ_Red_Ext}.
-The key observation is that, even through the equation is quasilinear, the loss of derivatives has no impact on the topology of $M_\st$ since it is finite-dimensional.
+Then Proposition~\ref{Exp_Contraction} guarantees that $f\mapsto \mathscr{A}^\mu(\xS_\st^\mu(f);0)$ is at least a $C^1$ mapping, and therefore $M_\st^\mu$ is a $C^1$ submanifold of $H^{s_0}$.
+To improve the level of regularity and Sobolev index, let us replace $s_0$ by a larger index $\tilde{s}_0 := s_0 + 5k/2$ where $k\in\xN_+$ is an arbitrary integer.
+The truncation parameter $\delta_0$ in~\eqref{EQ_Red_Ext} and the radii $\varepsilon,\varepsilon'$ in~\eqref{eq-smfd:SolMap} have to be replaced by smaller ones.
+Repeating the arguments above, we can find a new solution map $\tilde{\xS}_\st^\mu$, which coincides with the previous one above at least for small $f\in E_\st^\mu$ due to the uniqueness part in Proposition~\ref{Exp_Contraction}.
+In what follows, we will extend the regularity of $\tilde{\xS}_\st^\mu$ to $\xS_\st^\mu$ through the flow map of equation~\eqref{EQ_Red_Ext}.
+The key observation is that, even through the equation is quasilinear, the loss of derivatives has no impact on the topology of $M_\st^\mu$ since it is a graph above $E_\st^\mu$, a space of functions with bounded frequency support.